-2. Board Chair: Elected by voting Board members at the start of each academic year.
-Responsible for convening and coordinating meetings, setting meeting agendas, serving as liaison with the President, calling for votes when necessary, disseminating information to the campus and the Board, ensuring minutes are taken and available, and coordinating the development of policies, procedures, and documents.
+1. Board Co-Chairs: The Director of Institutional Equity & Director of Diversity & Inclusion serve as non-voting Board Co-Chairs.
+Responsible for convening and coordinating meetings, setting meeting agendas (in consultation with the Board Vice Chair), serving as liaison with the President, calling for votes when necessary, disseminating information to the campus and the Board, ensuring minutes are taken and available, and coordinating the development of policies, procedures, and documents.
+Work in a consulting role to provide information on relevant laws, best practices, and policy development as well as drafting documents for the Board.

-3. Board Vice Chair: Elected by voting Board members at the start of each academic year.
-Convenes the meeting in the absence of the Chair and provides assistance to the Chair as necessary.

-4. Board Secretary: This will be a floating position dependent upon attendance at the meeting but the Chair may appoint someone when necessary.
-Responsible for recording meeting minutes and Return to top preparing them for Chair review and dissemination.
-Also, responsible for assisting in the creation of a centralized collection of documents related to the Board.

-5. Board Members: Responsible for representing their designated constituency.
+- 2. Board Vice Chair: Elected by voting Board members at the start of each academic year.
+Convenes the meeting in the absence of the Co-Chairs and provides assistance to the Co-Chairs as necessary. - 3.
+Board Secretary: This will be a floating position dependent upon attendance at the meeting but the Chair may appoint someone when necessary.
+Responsible for recording meeting minutes and preparing them for Chair review and dissemination.
+Also, responsible for assisting in the creation of a centralized collection of documents related to the Board. - 4.
+Board Members: Responsible for representing their designated constituency.
 This includes communicating with constituency and seeking feedback and input.
-Board members are responsible for implementing approved policies, procedures, practices and programs.
-Members are also responsible for holding their constituency accountable for implementation of the Diversity Commitment.
+Board members are responsible for implementing approved policies, procedures, practices, and programs.
+Members are also responsible for holding their constituency accountable for implementation of the same.

-1.2.5.10 University Budget Board (revised July 2013)
+1.2.5.10 University Budget Board (revised July 2013) (Removed from Senate 11/1/18)